Assess Vulnerability & Risk

 Characterize risk

-For every asset-hazard pair, plot the probability of the hazard and the magnitude of the loss on a 3x3 matrix like the one shown here.
-Asset-hazard pairs that plot in the High-High or High-Medium areas of the matrix represent your highest chances of sustaining a substantial loss.
+For every exposed asset, plot the probability of the hazard and the magnitude of the loss on a 3x3 matrix like the one shown on the right.
+Assets that plot in the High-High or High-Medium areas of the matrix represent your highest chances of sustaining a substantial loss.

 Check FEMA's National Risk Index